 Documentation, Reference Materials and Tutorials for WPForms

-WPForms makes it easy to add a form that allows users to submit a signature.
-In this article, we will show you how to install and use the Signature addon for WPForms.
+In this tutorial, we’ll show you how to use the Signature addon for WPForms.

-Go ahead and install / activate the Signature addon on your site.
-For more details, see our step by step guide on how to install addons in WPForms.
+Once WPForms is installed, you can install and activate the Signature addon.
+For more details, please see our step by step guide on how to install addons in WPForms.

 - Fixed: Signature reset when scrolling on some mobile devices